mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ---

 I am a Computer Engineering PhD student with a focus on probabilistic machine learning.
-My research areas include **causal inference, model selection, and latent variable modeling**.
+My research areas include **causal discovery, model selection, and latent variable modeling**.
 My advisor is **Prof. A. Taylan Cemgil** of **Bogazici University**, who is on research leave in **Google DeepMind London**.

 I also have industry experience as a data scientist in **time series analysis** and statistical learning in **high dimensional financial data**; as well as a background in experiment design, research, and statistical inference in **cognitive science**.